Tigers vs. Nationals Player Props Betting Odds

 Báez Stats

-- Baez has six doubles, three home runs, eight walks and 19 RBI (36 total hits).
+- Javier Baez has 36 hits with six doubles, three home runs, eight walks and 19 RBI.
 He's also stolen three bases.

 Báez Recent Games